Money talks, and right now it is drowning out our voices in the political process.

 Closed primaries systematically exclude the voices of all unaffiliated voters from participating in primaries.
 Due to gerrymandering, this is the level where most real decisions are made.
 If you are not registered with a political party then you have a significantly smaller voice in our election process.
 We exclude the moderating influence of independents from the primary election process, which creates a more extreme and divisive political discourse.

-My main goal will be to create a unique system of publicly financed campaigns based on small-dollar contributions controlled by the everyday voter.
-This will allow the voice of the average person to always be heard in our county politics.
+My main goals will be to create a system of publicly funded elections that allows the voice of the average person to always be heard and prioritized in our county politics.

-This plan does not take money out of politics, in fact, it potentially puts more in.
-What it does is control who that money comes from.
-Instead of being motivated to hold lots of fundraisers and talk to a small number of donors, candidates and office holders will be motivated to hold town halls and listen to the voters at large.
+A system based on these principles does not take money out of politics entirely, but what it does is control who that money comes from.
+Instead of being incentivized to hold lots of fundraisers and talk to a small number of donors, candidates and officeholders will be incentivized to hold town halls and listen to the voters at large.
 They will become responsive to us, not only to the businesses and elites that make up the donor class.